tommyrharper/rareskills-work/week17/ProxyQ&A2.md

-# Week 2 Upgradeable Questions
+# Proxy Questions and Answers 2

 ## When a contract calls another call via call, delegatecall, or staticcall, how is information passed between them?
 Where is this data stored?